 We offer six courses each year.
 CS600 and CS601 are required courses.
 You must also register for CS695 or CS699 while working on your major research paper or thesis.

 You are allowed to take up to 1.0 credit from other graduate programs with approval from the graduate coordinator.
-In the past, Communication Studies MA students have taken graduate courses in programs such as Cultural Analysis and Social Theory, English and Film Studies, and Political Science.
+In the past, Communication Studies MA students have taken graduate courses in programs such as Cultural Analysis and Social Theory, English and Film Studies, and Applied Politics.

 This course will provide students with advanced training in the methods of research employed in the field of communication studies.
-Students study reactive or interactive research methods (participant observation, experimental designs, surveys and interviewing) and unobtrusive or non-reactive methodological designs (discourse analysis, semiotics, content analysis, and rhetorical and historical approaches).
+Reactive or interactive research methods (participant observation, experimental designs, surveys and interviewing) as well as unobtrusive or non-reactive methodological designs (discourse analysis, semiotics, content analysis, and rhetorical and historical approaches) are studied.
 Students are encouraged to develop their major research paper or thesis research proposal as the final assignment for this course.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×